CSX in Maryland

 - Maintains more than 760 public and private grade crossings

 - Handled more than 1.1 million carloads of freight on the state’s rail network

 - At the end of 2013, CSX employed nearly 1,600 people

 - Throughout 2013, CSX reported nearly $116.9 million in compensation for employees**

 - In 2013, CSX invested more than $69.5 million in its Maryland network.
 In addition, the company invested more than $578 million in freight cars and other rolling assets to serve customers through its rail system.

 - CSX carries a variety of commodities important to our economy and way of life, including consumer products, automobiles, food and agriculture products, coal and chemicals.
-Products shipped in Maryland include containerized consumer goods, passenger vehicles, aggregates and municipal waste.
+Major commodities produced or consumed within the state include containerized consumer goods, coal, light trucks, aggregates and municipal and construction waste.

 - Major rail yards in Baltimore (Locust Point), Cumberland and Brunswick